Code-Institute-Submissions/iKelvvv-MS4/README.md

 - Some items in the navigation bar don't have a is active red background to show the user they are on the selected page.

+- Some forms for this project is built by using the django-crispy-forms libraries therefore, some of the fields do not contain all the validation rules as I cannot target the individual inputs.
+For example on the edit profile form, I have add the validation rule so that the user can only enter a number, however I couldnt not figure out a way to add a min and max length value.

 <a name="credits"></a>

 # 9. Credits